George N. Stewart

 - Tried an admitted liability trucking matter for interstate haz mat hauler in Cleveland , Ohio.
 Injury involved hangman’s fracture with permanent partial paralysis for plaintiff who had been ejected from vehicle as a result of impact and roll-over.
 Verdict for less than $300,000 was nearly $500,000 less than offered by carrier in response to 7 figure pre-trial demand.

-- Premises liability defense verdict secured at trial in Westmoreland County Court of Common Pleas in 2013 for non-profit premises operator.
+- Premises liability defense verdict in Westmoreland County Court of Common Pleas for non-profit premises operator.
 Suit involved allegations of failure inspect and negligent facility maintenance.
 The plaintiff had undergone multiple surgeries as a result of the incident and the worker’s compensation client exceeded $150,000.

 - Secured a defense verdict in a trucking accident matter for an owner operator in Armstrong County.
 Plaintiff’s past and projected future medical bills approached $300,000 and the wage loss claim exceeded $700,000.
 The jury assessed 51% comparative negligence to plaintiff, resultant in a finding of contributory negligence precluding any further recovery.